The Complex of the Frontier: How a Baseball Victory Changed the Soul of Hokkaido

 TOC

-The most popular sport in Japan is still baseball.
-A good example is the national high school baseball championship.
-Every summer, high school teams join it after going through the elimination tournaments held in all the 47 prefectures.
-Hokkaido, a prefecture located in the northernmost island of Japan, is covered with snow for almost half a year.
-Maybe because of the bad practice environment, our prefectural representative teams were always weak and lost in the first round of the championship in most cases.
-When I was a kid, I never believed I would live to see the championship flag in Hokkaido.
+Hokkaido, the northernmost island of Japan, is covered with snow for almost half the year.
+Perhaps due to this challenging practice environment, our prefectural representative teams were historically weak, usually losing in the first round of the championship.
+When I was a kid growing up here, I truly never believed I would live to see the championship flag raised for Hokkaido.

 A craftsman is upholstering a chair.